thomasbechet/nux/docs/specs.md

 # Fantasy console
 - integrated IDE

-## Objects
+## Resources

-- An object belongs to an arena which correspond to a lifetime
+- A resource belongs to an arena which define to a lifetime
-- Each objects are referenced with and id (using index + version) in a global table
+- Each resources are referenced by an handle (using index + version) in a global table
-- The object's state must be contained only in a single arena
+- The resource's state must be contained only in a single arena
-- Objects pool is possible

 ## Program

-- The runtime execute a single program
+1) nux.conf(config)

+Define program configuration with access to the config table.
+The API is not available.

+2) nux.init()

+Call once the program is initialized.

+3) nux.tick()

+Call each frame.

 ## Gui rendering

 2D api -> canvas -> render to texture
-3D api -> scene  -> render to texture
+3D api -> ecs    -> render to texture

-nux.graphics.set_canvas(c)
-nux.graphics.line(0, 0, 50, 50)

-local rt = nux.texture.new(...)
-local s  = nux.scene.new(...)
-local c  = nux.canvas.new(...)

-nux.scene.render(s, rt)
-nux.canvas.render(c, rt)

-- render targets => texture or screen
-- canvas => texture
-- scene => render target